What is Hydgen?

 National University of Singapore

-National University of Singapore is an academic institution that may be involved in early-stage research and development funding, potentially supporting technological advancements in emerging sectors.
+National University of Singapore is an academic institution that may be involved in early-stage research and development funding or spin-off ventures.

 Moringa Ventures